aderusha/HASwitchPlate/Documentation/05_Home_Assistant.md

 bash <(wget -qO- -o /dev/null https://raw.githubusercontent.com/aderusha/HASwitchPlate/master/Home_Assistant/deployhasp.sh)
 ```

 You will be prompted for a device name and the script will do the rest.
-Once it completes, restart your Home Assistant service to apply changes and then continue to the [First time setup](#first-time-setup) section below to initialize your environment.
+Once it completes, restart your Home Assistant service to apply changes.
+After Home Assistant has restarted, look for a tab along the top with your device name and select it.
+Click the button labeled `Click here for HASP <name> First-Time Setup`.

 ---